 For over 2000 years, Traditional Chinese Medicine (TCM) has been using many forms of care such as acupuncture, herbal medication, Tui na (massage), qigong and dietary therapy to keep health in balance.
-I completely understand if you do not believe in TCM but when it comes to dietary therapy you should give it a second chance or at least give it a try as I think you will be pleasantly surprised how good you can feel with a couple of dietary changes.
+I completely understand if you do not believe in TCM.
+However, when it comes to dietary therapy and taking care of your Spleen Qi, you should give it a second chance.
+I think you will be pleasantly surprised how good you can feel with a couple of dietary changes.

 Oh lucky me as I love everything on his list.
 I had made some red quinoa in the morning in anticipation of a friend visiting for lunch.
 Then I began to brainstorm by looking in my refrigerator and pantry for ideas.

 During my kitchen foraging efforts I found carrots, butternut squash, onions, Asian eggplant, broccolini.
 I tossed them in a little olive oil, fresh garlic and seasonings and baked them in the oven until they were tender and golden.
-I added my toasted vegetables to my cooked quinoa, added a tin of garbanzo beans and added a bit of olive oil and salt and pepper. ( I decided to save some of my carrots and my butternut squash for a delicious butternut and carrot ginger soup that will be knock your socks off and is coming to a monitor your way soon)
+I added my toasted vegetables to my cooked quinoa, added a tin of garbanzo beans and added a bit of olive oil and salt and pepper.
+I decided to save some of my carrots and my butternut squash for a delicious Roasted Butternut and Carrot Ginger Soup that will be knock your socks off.

 I have a lot of spices from my international travel.
 I grabbed some warming turmeric, cinnamon, cumin, ginger and some fragrant cardamom and fennel off the shelf and added it to my quinoa mixture and gave it a taste.
 Not bad, but it needed something fresh so I added some freshly chopped coriander, garlic chives and some fresh lemon juice.
 It needed a little spunk so I added some paprika.